-This conference focuses best practice in decision making and mental capacity and ensuring adherence to the NICE Guideline on Decision Making and Mental Capacity in line with the recommendations, the NICE Quality Standard for Decision Making and Mental Capacity which is currently in consultation and due to be published before this conference in March 2020.
+This conference focuses on best practice in decision making and mental capacity and ensuring adherence to the NICE Guideline on Decision Making and Mental Capacity in line with the recommendations, the NICE Quality Standard for Decision Making and Mental Capacity and the Quality Standard currently in consultation.

 “There are growing numbers of people in England and Wales, estimated as around 2 million, who may lack capacity to make decisions for themselves because of illness, injury or disability.
 There are also concerns about variations in quality, consistency and availability of support to facilitate decision making.”

 Nageena Khalique QC, barrister and chair of the committee for the NICE guideline on Decision making and mental capacity

 “This quality standard covers decision making for people aged 16 and over, using health and social care services who may lack capacity to make their own decisions (now or in the future).
 It aims to support implementation of the aims and principles of the Mental Capacity Act 2005 and relevant Codes of Practice.”

 The current quality statements in the draft guideline are Quality statements:

 - Statement 1 People aged 16 and over who may lack capacity to make decisions receive support for decision making that reﬂects their individual circumstances and meets their particular needs.